-parameters [dict or list or None, optional] If parameters is None, resets parameters.
-If parameters is an dict, the keys should be str and give the parameter names, and the values are tuples of the form (LHA\block, LHA\ID, morphing\max\power, param\min, param\max) or of the form (LHA\block, LHA\ID).
+parameters [dict or list] If parameters is an dict, the keys should be str and give the parameter names, and the values are AnalysisParameter model instances.
 If parameters is a list, the items should be tuples of the form (LHA\block, LHA\ID).
-Default value: None.